heca-project/heca/README.md

      8. `daf-yomi` - lists the daily Daf Yomi.
      9. `yerushalmi-yomi` - lists the daily Yerushalmi Yomi.
      10. `rambam-3-chapters` - lists the daily Rambam (3 chapters a day).
-     11. `rambam-1-chapter` - list the daily Rambam (1 chapter a day).
+     11. `rambam-1-chapter` - lists the daily Rambam (1 chapter a day).
+     12. `israeli-holidays` - lists the Israeli holidays that hebcal displays (Yom HaAliyah, Sigd, Yom HaShoah, Yom HaZikaron, Yom HaAtzmaut, and Yom Yerushalayim).
+     13. `chabad-holidays` - lists the days when Chabad doesn't say Tachanun (10 Kislev, 19/20 Kislev, and 12/13 Tammuz).

      The default is `yom-tov`.
 4. `--location`: Selects if you're looking for an Israeli calendar or Chu"l calendar.
 Options are "Chul" or "Israel".
 It defaults to Chul unless the language is Hebrew, in which case it defaults to Israel.
+Can also be configured through `HECA_LOCATION`.
 5. `--type`: Force conversion from type T, where T is either "hebrew" (then date must be written as '5/אדרא/5779'), "gregorian" (where the date must be written as '1996/12/19'), or fuzzy (assumes Hebrew if `year` is above 4000, Gregorian otherwise.
 It also tries to be fuzzy in Hebrew month spelling and order).
 Defaults to `fuzzy`.

+    Can also be configured through `HECA_YEAR_TYPE`.

+6. `--exact-days`: There's an [argument](https://www.halachipedia.com/index.php?title=Yom_HaAtzmaut#cite_ref-6) between the Rabbanut, and Rabbis Aharon Soloveitchik and Hershel Schachter.
+The Rabbanut says that if these days fall out around Shabbos, we should move them so that it won't lead to people breaking Shabbos, while Rabbis Soloveitchik and Hershel Schachter said that one in America, one should always celebrate it on the given day.
+This option overrides the default Psak of the Rabbanut.

+      Can also be configured through `HECA_EXACT_DAYS`.

 ## Config file